 If you back up your site then you can completely restore the site from the last backup before updating any plugins or themes.
 Then you can start doing the root cause analyzing by updating one by one.
 If you have a feeling that you are supposed to back them up first then I feel sorry for you dear.
 Now you have to try other proven methods.

 Bonus tips: Best Practices

-If you have enough time to test your site then set a local host environment in your PC or Laptop.
-Here you can try site migrator plugins to migrate your live site to localhost.
+If you have enough time to test your site then set a localhost environment in your PC or Laptop.
+Here you can try site migrator plugins to migrate your live site to the localhost.
 Finally, when you came up with a possible solution then you apply the vice-verse method to make your site live again.
 In the meanwhile please activates site maintenance mood.
 You can find so many plugins out there.
 It will help your visitors a little bit more.